Gourdou G.120 Hy: Testing and flight

 In June 1938 full-scale wind tunnel testing of the G.120's wings and innovative system of flaps was carried out at Chalais-Meudon at the behest of the French Service Technique de l'Aéronautique.
 These tests were successful, and as a result, the French Navy ordered the construction of a prototype, which was completed at Gourdou's Saint-Maur-des-Fossés factory in December 1939.
 The prototype was then moved to Chalais-Meudon for more full-scale wind tunnel testing, which continued through to February 1940, and proved successful.

 The prototype was transferred to Athis-Mons on 1 June 1940, being launched onto the river Seine on that morning for water-taxing tests.
 Later that day, during further taxi trials with the flaps extended, the G.120 unexpectedly took-off at a speed of about 70 km/h, rising to a height of 20 m.
 The pilot managed to safely land the prototype after a flight distance of 200 m.
 On 2 June the prototype was flown again, for a distance of over 3 km and to a height of 50 m.
 The test pilot noted that longitudinal control was poor during the flight.
-Work to correct this problem could not be completed before the German army neared Paris to Paris resulted in the prototype being destroyed, with the wreckage being sunk in the Seine.
+Work to correct this problem could not be completed before the German army neared Paris, and this resulted in the prototype being destroyed, with the wreckage being sunk in the Seine.